-At MEWSO, protecting your personal information and being transparent about how we use it is important to us.
+At MEWSo, protecting your personal information and being transparent about how we use it is important to us.
 That's why we have dedicated this page to explain how your data is being used.
-We collect your information as outlined in the following:
+We collect your information as outlined in the following ways:

 If you are aged under 18, we take particular care of your personal information.
 If you get in touch with us directly, we will tell you why and how we are going to use your personal information.
-All information is confidential; however, if the information you have provided expresses legal concerns, or in the event of an emergency situation, then your information will be shared with the appropriate authorities e.g. child protection/social services.
+All information is confidential.
+However, if the information you have provided expresses legal concerns, or in the event of an emergency situation, then your information will be shared with the appropriate authorities, such as child protection or social services.

 If you are aged 16 or under and would like to participate in an event, make a donation, or get involved with supporting our work, please make sure that you have the permission of your parent, guardian, or a person with parental responsibility.
 You need to have this before giving us your personal information.